bc-anaisabel/meta_analysis_climate_restor/README.md

 Following data exploration when more datapoints have been added, I will explore the relationship between the first and the second dataset by using classification and regression tree analysis.

+During data collection of new studies, I identified I will need more time to establish accurate response ratio values.

 During data exploration I detected the project will need to incorporate more studies within North America at this stage.
 After filtering for the required parameters, the sample size was greatly reduced (**n=10**).
 Although restoration observations are considerable for a thorough comparison, the climate values associated to each observation are dependent on the location of the study, which remains unchanged across all observations coming from the same study.
 So, **observations are nested within study**.
 Since this is a meta-analysis in the search for patterns, I need as many datapoints as possible to be able to compare across latitudes and ecosystem types within the North America region.
 Following steps then are: